t5mat/conturn/README.md

 conturn provides alternative `+left/+right/+speed` commands for CS:GO & CS:S with in-game `cl_yawspeed`, `cl_anglespeedkey` control.

-These convars, which control the turning speed for the `+left/+right` commands, exist in previous games in the series (1.6, Source), but are inaccessible in CS:GO, forcing useless unchangable defaults.
+These convars, which control the turning speed for the `+left/+right` commands, exist in previous games in the series (1.6, CS:S), but are inaccessible in CS:GO, forcing useless unchangable defaults (`cl_yawspeed 210`, `cl_anglespeedkey 0.67`).
 This program aims to fill this gap, as these commands are essential for movement game modes like surf.

 conturn works by simulating mouse movement based on the game's console output, captured using `con_logfile`.